googleapis/google-cloud-python/packages/google-auth/docs/user-guide.rst

 A service account private key file can be used to obtain credentials for a service account.
 You can create a private key using the `Credentials page of the Google Cloud Console`_.
-Once you have a private key you can either obtain credentials one of two ways:
+Once you have a private key you can either obtain credentials one of three ways:

 1. Set the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable to the full path to your service account private key file